OraOpenSource/apex-text-messages/README.md

 All messages in report can also be edited and deleted.

 ## <a name="manage"></a> Manage Messages
 Manage Messages is central part of this application.
 On this page you can import or merge prepared text messages into your applications.
 You can also delete existing application messages.
-This operations can be applied to all applications in workspace where Apex Text Messages application is installed.
+This operations can be applied to all applications in workspace where APEX Text Messages application is installed.

 Until you select an application to import messages to and language of prepared messages, only a report with all existing applications and their translations is shown - Applications and languages.